alluguntihemanth/Project_Matthew-0/README.md

 ---

 ## 🤝 **Contributing**
-Contributions are welcome!
-Feel free to fork the repository and open a pull request for improvements or bug fixes.
+We appreciate your interest!
+However, we are still finalizing the contribution process.
+In the meantime, feel free to fork the repository and experiment with the code.
+We plan to introduce formal contribution guidelines soon.

 ---